 It was Sigmund Freud in his earlier work who argued that the roots of hysterical symptoms lay in a client’s earlier experiences of psychological trauma.
 There are numerous therapeutic techniques in which therapists can attempt to restore mental health by having patients relive the actual traumatic experience in the imagination.

-An induced abreaction is when with consent from the client they will be encouraged through the process of hypnosis to remember their traumatic experience to help re programme that memory it could be by using a technique that is known as reframing, fast phobia cure or swish pattern etc. These kind of induced abreactions are generally used for extreme cases such as soldiers of war and so on.
+An induced abreaction is when with consent from the client they will be encouraged through the process of hypnosis to remember their traumatic experience to help re-programme that memory it could be by using a technique that is known as reframing, fast phobia cure or swish pattern etc. These kinds of induced abreactions are generally used for extreme cases such as soldiers of war and so on.